Video title

 Frequently Asked Questions

-The base camp for this trek is Janglik, 152 km from Shimla.
-Once you reach Janglik, you can either opt for transport to Janglik with us, or hire a private taxi.
-Alternately, you can take a bus from Shimla to Rohru.
+Alternatively, you can take a bus from Shimla to Rohru.
 From Rohru, Chirgaon is about 15 kms and can be reached by a shared vehicle which takes about 1 hour.
 Further from Chrigaon, Tangnu is about 22 km and takes another hour to reach.
 Shared vehicles are available, but less frequently.
 From Tangnu, walk to Janglik on a jeep-able road.
-It about an hour's walk.
+It is about an hour's walk.

 Airtel has good connectivity up till Janglik.
 Vodafone and BSNL also have spotty coverage in Janglik.
 Once we start the trek, you may get Airtel coverage at a hut 2 kms before Dayara and a large boulder in Lithum.
 Apart from this, you will not get coverage before reaching the roadhead at Barua.

-Chanshal: Like the resplendant crown for a noble face the snow cald Chanshal range rises above the Pabbar valley.
-At 4220 m, the Chanshal pass which opens from May to October is the link to Dodra Kwar.
-The Chansal area also has some excellent ski slopes.
+Chanshal: The resplendent crown of the snow-clad Chanshal range rises above the Pabbar valley.
+At 4220 m, the Chanshal pass which is open between May and October is the link to Dodra Kwar.
+The Chanshal area also has some excellent ski slopes.

-Shikhru Devta Temple: This is a beautiful temple located in the heart of the town, Shikhru Devta is held in high veneration and is the sight of on annual fair which is celebrated during the month of April every year.
+Shikhru Devta Temple: This a beautiful temple located in the heart of the town, Shikhru Devta is held in high veneration and is the site of an annual fair which is celebrated during the month of April every year.

-Khara Patthar: As the name says Khara Patthar has huge free standing egg shaped boulder.
+Khara Patthar: As the name says Khara Patthar has a huge freestanding egg shaped boulder.
 Worn smooth by aeons of erosion this is a wonder of this area.
 From here the steady descent of the Pabbar valley begins.
-Khara pathar is a place that gives expression to the phrase of 'time standing still', Kharapathar is a perfect leisure destination in the heart of nature's generous blessings to the area.
-Lush forests, wide views, excellent walk and hike trails and the charm of apple orchards make this a perfect leisure destination that is easily accessible by a short drive (85 km) from Shimla.
+Khara patthar is a place that gives expression to the phrase of 'time standing still', Kharapathar is a perfect leisure destination in the heart of nature's generous blessings to the area.
+Lush forests, wide views, excellent walk, hiking trails and the charm of apple orchards make this a perfect leisure destination that is easily accessible by a short drive (85 km) from Shimla.

 Shimla has a reasonable size market.
 However, we will have to head to Janglik and there will be no time for shopping.
 Please do not leave anything for last minute buying.